-Welcome to the Counselor’s Corner web page!
-My name is Jessica Barlow and this will be my fourth year at Liberty Elementary as a school counselor.
-I graduated with my Masters in Education from Northeastern State University in 2011 and have worked in the clinical setting as a BHRS (Behavior Health Rehabilitation Services) counselor.
+Welcome to the Counselor’s Corner!
+My name is Jessica Barlow and this will be my seventh year at Liberty Elementary as a school counselor.
+I graduated with my Masters in Education from Northeastern State University in 2011 and have worked in the clinical setting as a BHRS (Behavioral Health Rehabilitation Specialist) counselor.

 Liberty Elementary’s school counseling program offers many resources and tools for your child’s academic and emotional needs.
 School-wide, your child will receive character education lessons which are based on our “7 Habits for Becoming a Liberty Leader”.
 These lessons are taught throughout the school year in the classroom.

-If your child needs one-on-one guidance to learn more specific skills, small group sessions are held in my office to teach students in different areas.
-Some of the groups that I have done in the past are social skills, feeling management skills, and divorce groups.
+The school counseling program offers more than just guidance lessons.
+If your child needs more one-on-one guidance to learn specific skills, small group sessions are held in my office to teach students in different areas.
+The areas that are addressed in small groups are feeling managment, social skills, focusing/impulse control and character education.
 These groups are a fun way for children to express themselves and to learn different skills to help them socially and emotionally.
 If you would like your child to participate in these groups please contact me and we will get them in the right group.
-Group sessions are held one day a week for six weeks during a non-instructional period of the day.

 Some students have other areas of need that would be better provided individually.
 I provide individual counseling sessions for students for all types of different needs.
-Resources and referral information to refer students to outside counseling agencies for individual counseling as well as family counseling are available.
+I can also assist parents with resources and referral information if a student needs to be referred to an outside counseling agency for more intensive counseling.

 At Liberty, we want our parents to know that we are here to help in any way we can.
 If you need resources to help your child or family we can provide those to you.
 Below are some helpful links for parents and their children.